KKR sells its stake in Danish telecoms firm TDC for $744 million

-COPENHAGEN/LONDON Private equity firm Kohlberg Kravis Roberts & Co (KKR) has sold its 11 percent stake in Danish telecoms firm TDC for $744 million (470 million pounds), taking advantage of a recent surge in telecoms stocks to make a long-expected exit from the business.
+COPENHAGEN/LONDON Private equity firm Kohlberg Kravis Roberts & Co (KKR) (KKR.N) has sold its 11 percent stake in Danish telecoms firm TDC (TDC.CO) for $744 million, taking advantage of a recent surge in telecoms stocks to make a long-expected exit from the business.

 KKR said on Friday it sold around 90 million shares to institutional investors at 46.3 Danish crowns per share, a 3 percent discount to Thursday's closing price.